SecondLifeBatteries4Storage

 To the articleA second life for car batteries: SecondLifeBatteries4Storage project successfully in operation

-To the articleSecondLife pioneering project: New storage solution for e-batteries in use
+To the articlePioneering project SecondLife: New storage solution for e-car batteries in use

-The SecondLife Batteries funding project was launched in 2018 under the umbrella of the Green Energy Lab flagship region - and is already on the market in its first application.
-"Sustainable and customer-oriented storage solutions are a central element in the development towards 100% renewable energy, which the Green Energy Lab is focusing on in the SecondLife Batteries project," says Mathias Schaffer, member of the Green Energy Lab Board.
+The SecondLife Batteries funding project was launched in 2018 under the Green Energy Lab Flagship Region – and is now already in its first application on the market.
+“Sustainable and customer-oriented storage solutions are a key element in the development towards 100% renewable energy, which is one of the areas Green Energy Lab is focusing on in the SecondLife Batteries project,” says Mathias Schaffer, member of the Green Energy Lab Executive Board.

 To the article